ashleyyytjh/IS216-frontend/README.md

 ### 2) Configure Environment Variables
-Create a `.env` file in the root directory with the following structure:
+Create a `.env` file in the root directory with the following structure: note that for backend services. under notes folder we have notes and users services under orders folder, we have orders and annotation services

 ## Frontend Environments
 ```bash